releax/rlx-init/readme.md

 ## Getting Started
 initramfs is a root filesystem that load at an early boot stage. rlx-init provide early userspace to do tasks such as
 * Loading essential modules
+* Check if boot from iso
+* Prepare root overlay system for live booting
 * Mounting root filesystem
 * Decrypting root partition
 * Providing rescue shell